Politics

 Share

-Dr. Mustapha Abdullahi, -General/CEO of the Energy Commission of Nigeria, has the ‘s plan to achieve a stable supply by increasing energy generation capacity.
-According to Abdullahi, Nigeria needs to generate 40,000 megawatts of electricity to the energy demands of its and match the power stability seen in developed nations.
+Dr. Mustapha Abdullahi, Director-General/CEO of the Energy Commission of Nigeria, has announced the country’s ambitious plan to achieve a stable power supply by increasing its energy generation capacity.
+According to Abdullahi, Nigeria needs to generate 40,000 megawatts of electricity to meet the energy demands of its citizens and match the power stability seen in developed nations.

 Currently, Nigeria has an installed capacity of 12,000 megawatts, but only 5,000 megawatts are distributed to the public.
-“We need 40,000 megawatts to be able to meet the country’s energy needs and enjoy stable power as obtained in other developed nations,” Abdullahi . highlighted the need to energy generation infrastructure to the significant gap between current supply and .
+“We need 40,000 megawatts to be able to meet the country’s energy needs and enjoy stable power as obtained in other developed nations,” Abdullahi stated.
+He highlighted the critical need to expand energy generation infrastructure to close the significant gap between current supply and demand.

-In addition to solar energy production, Abdullahi also revealed that the commission has commenced construction of a Energy College.
-This institution will offer free on energy solutions, aiming to bridge the skills gap in the power sector and support the government’s efforts in energy development.
+In addition to expanding solar energy production, Abdullahi also revealed that the commission has commenced construction of a Renewable Energy College.
+This institution will offer free education on energy solutions, aiming to bridge the skills gap in the power sector and support the government’s efforts in energy development.

 Share